WinterSnowfall/wookiee_unicaster/README.md

 The Wookie Unicaster comes with a server mode that must run on the relay system (public IP), and a client mode, which must be run on the system hosting the game server.
 Any number of remote peers can connect to the game server once the Wookiee Unicaster client/server link is set up properly.
 Duplex traffic is automatically handled and forwarded using a high-performance multi-process worker queue model.

-### Does it have any requirements?

-Run it on a potato.
-Profiling has shown that ~98% of its execution time will be spent on waiting (aka idling) to receive UDP packets.

-Also ensure port **23000** is open on both the server and the client, since it will be used for UDP packet relaying and NAT punch-through.
-Port **24000** also needs to be unused/available on the client (there's no requirement for it to be open, since it will only be used to locally relay traffic to the end destination).

-Why is there only a single relay port, since UDP is stateless?
-Well, because as of now only one remote peer is supported.
-I plan to add support for multiple peers in the near future (using multiple input and relay ports).

 ### Say what?
 Which games support Direct IP connections through UDP?

 I've developed Wookie Unicaster primarily for Supreme Commander, but there are other games out there that may benefit from it.